raultron/PiTag-generator/README.md

 6. **--pdf**

- TODO, not yet implemented.
  The script will generate a PDF from the SVG file.
 Defaults to False (only SVG).

 7. **--show_info**